Winter-Krimmert/Advanced_Blog_API/README.md

 - **Marshmallow**: A library for object serialization and deserialization, used for validating and formatting input and output data.
 - **SQLite**: Lightweight database used for development and testing.
 - **JWT**: JSON Web Tokens for secure authentication and authorization.
+- **pytest**: Testing framework used for ensuring the reliability and correctness of the API.

 ## Getting Started